Brent falls 10%, WTI below $30 as coronavirus spreads

 To combat the economic fallout of the pandemic, the Fed on Sunday cut its key rate to near zero, triggering an unscheduled easing by the Reserve Bank of New Zealand to a record low as markets in Asia opened for trading this week.

-The Bank of Japan later stepped in by easing monetary policy further in an emergency meeting.
+The Bank of Japan later stepped in by easing monetary policy further, and Gulf central banks also cut interest rates.
 However, the measures failed to calm the investors, and stock markets weakened again.

 “The price response is understandable given that lower interest rates and new bond purchasing programs will do nothing to combat the current weakness of oil demand,” Commerzbank analyst Carsten Fritsch said.